UCL/humidity/README.md

 # Scanner Humidity Plot
-A MATLAB function that can read and plot a Philips humidity log file.
+A MATLAB function that can read and plot a Philips MRI humidity log file.

 Copy the log file from the scanner (e.g. from `G:\monitoring\monitor_System_HumExamRoom.dat` ).